Arunvishnu123/Peer-to-Peer-BlockChain/protocol.md

-# CHEESECOIN PROTOCOL
+# CHEESECOIN(BlockChain) PROTOCOL

 ## PEERS
 Every peer is identified by:
-- **Network identifier**.
+- **Unique Name**.
-  - An integer (no encryption), or
+  - An String  (no encryption), also a
   - A public key (if encryption added).
 - **IP address and Port Number**.

 Every peer in the network is equal.
-A peer acts both as a TCP server - as it accepts other peers' connections - and as a client since it connects to the tracker for peer discovery and to other peers for broadcasting newly found cheeses.
+A peer acts both as a TCP server - as it accepts other peers' connections - and as a client since it connects to the tracker for peer discovery and to other peers for broadcasting the data.

 Peers can:
 - **Interact with other peers**.
-  - By broadcasting new cheeses.
+  - By broadcasting new cheeses(Blocks).
-  - To (potentially) perform currency transactions.
+  - To perform transactions between peers.
-  - To ask for an updated version of the cheesechain.
+  - To ask for an updated version of the cheese chain (BlockChain).
 - **Communicate with the tracker**.
-  - When a new peer joins the network, it has to first notify the tracker of its existence for the tracker to record his information (ID, IP address, port) and allow it to give it to other peers afterward.
+  - When a new peer joins the network, it has to first notify the tracker of its existence for the tracker to record his information (Name, IP address, port) and allow it to give it to other peers afterward.
-  - After a peer has notified the tracker of its joining, it has to ask for other existing peers to actually be able to join the P2P network by connecting them.
+  - When the peer sent the information send to the tracker then tracker receives the data and send to all connected peers,At this If sending failed, then data with respect to the connection details of failed peers to the message queue system,constantly check that the failed peer is come online, when it come online the new peer details send to that peer
   - A peer shall respond to keep-alive messages sent periodically (every 30 or 60 seconds) by the tracker for being able to maintain up-to-date information about the online peers.
 - **Mine**.
   - This would be the main task of the peers.
-  - The goal of a peer is to find the new valid cheese.
+  - The goal of a peer is to find the new valid cheese (Valid Block).
-    * A cheese is valid when its smell starts by D number of zeros.
+    * A cheese(Block) is valid when its smell(hash) starts by D(Here the difficulty number is 4) number of zeros.
     * D is called the difficulty and it is **fixed**.
-  - The first transaction of every cheese is an special transaction, and it is a reward for mining it.
+  - The first transaction of every cheese is an special transaction, and there is a reward for mining it.
 The amount of this reward will be fixed.
 To make sure that the amount of this reward has not changed, other peers will verify it when verifying the whole block.
   - When a peer finds a new valid cheese, it will broadcast it to all other peers.
+  - First cheese(Block) of a cheese chain (Block Chain) is called Raclette Cheese(also Called Genesis Block)

 The different tasks a peer can do (explained above) shall be contained within different threads and should be run concurrently, and to handle mutual exclusion blocking queues (or a similar tool) will be used.

 ## TRACKER
 There is only one tracker in the whole network and it will be a TCP Server that will work as a Peer-Index Network Database.
 The tracker might not record any information regarding the cheesechain nor take part in the mining process.

-Its task is simply to maintain updated information of the online peers and help peers discover each other in the network by resolving their requests.
+Tracker only contain the information such as (Name,IP Address,Port Number) of every peer connected to the network Its task is simply to maintain updated information of the online peers and help peers discover each other in the network by resolving their requests.

-## CHEESE
+## CHEESE(Block)
 The basic unit of information, encoded as a JSON String.

 ## Protocol Specification ##